 Map authors build their maps to include the layers and configurations needed to achieve the purpose of the map.
 When one of the purposes of a map is to gather community or organizational input, the map author includes editable feature layers in the map.
-For example, an author might include an editable feature layer that allows the birding community to post their bird sightings directly on the map and attach media files—such as photographs, audio files, and video files—to the specific observation points.
+For example, an author can include an editable feature layer that allows the birding community to post their bird sightings directly on the map and attach media files—such as photographs, audio files, and video files—to the specific observation points.
 Because these features are part of the layer, any changes made to the layer in the map are immediately viewable by everybody who has access to the layer, even when the layer is part of a different map.

 The owner of the feature layer or the administrator in your organization decides whether a feature layer is editable and sets an editing level.
 Editing levels determine whether you can add features, delete features, update feature attributes only, or update feature geometry.

 If the feature layer is editable and you are a member of a role that has the privilege to edit features, you can open a map containing editable features in Map Viewer Classic or add an editable feature layer to Map Viewer Classic to edit the features.

 Feature layer edits include adding, altering, or deleting the features on the map, as well as adding, altering, or deleting the information (attribute values) associated with the features.
 The edits you make to the feature layer in Map Viewer Classic are automatically saved to the layer; there is no Save button to click.
 When you add, delete, or edit a feature or attribute and realize you made a mistake, you can click Undo to delete your edit.